brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 4/Hebrews 4 4 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 17:47:19
+- Timestamp: 12-25-2023 19:29:16
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 93
+- BHT Word Count: 90
-- BHT Commentary Usage: 38.6%
+- BHT Commentary Usage: 38.1%
-- BHT Quality Score: 1.990645167434147
+- BHT Quality Score: 2.1147862183159507
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (57):
+- ChatGPT injected words (63):
-	['a', 'activity', 'affirms', 'an', 'and', 'as', 'at', 'be', 'cessation', 'commenced', 'completion', 'continues', 'creation', 'creative', 'day', 'delight', 'enduring', 'eternal', 'everything', 'god', 'governing', 'he', 'his', 'idle', 'in', 'instead', 'is', 'it', 'jesus', 'made', 'mentioned', 'nature', 'not', 'of', 'ongoing', 'or', 'provided', 'quotes', 'rest', 's', 'satisfaction', 'seventh', 'should', 'signifies', 'still', 'symbolizing', 'temporary', 'that', 'the', 'this', 'time', 'to', 'total', 'transcends', 'understood', 'upholding', 'works']
+	['a', 'accomplished', 'activity', 'an', 'and', 'as', 'attests', 'began', 'believers', 'but', 'by', 'cessation', 'complete', 'confirmed', 'continuous', 'creation', 'creative', 'day', 'deep', 'delight', 'does', 'enduring', 'enter', 'future', 'genesis', 'god', 'governing', 'has', 'he', 'idleness', 'in', 'into', 'is', 'it', 'jesus', 'john', 'limited', 'mean', 'nature', 'not', 'noting', 'of', 'ongoing', 'or', 'rather', 'reflecting', 'rest', 'result', 's', 'satisfaction', 'sense', 'single', 'state', 'that', 'the', 'this', 'to', 'upholding', 'weariness', 'what', 'will', 'with', 'worth']
-- ChatGPT injected words (significant words only) (35):
+- ChatGPT injected words (significant words only) (39):
-	['activity', 'affirms', 'cessation', 'commenced', 'completion', 'continues', 'creation', 'creative', 'day', 'delight', 'enduring', 'eternal', 'god', 'governing', 'idle', 'instead', 'jesus', 'mentioned', 'nature', 'ongoing', 'provided', 'quotes', 'rest', 's', 'satisfaction', 'seventh', 'signifies', 'symbolizing', 'temporary', 'time', 'total', 'transcends', 'understood', 'upholding', 'works']
+	['accomplished', 'activity', 'attests', 'began', 'believers', 'cessation', 'complete', 'confirmed', 'continuous', 'creation', 'creative', 'day', 'deep', 'delight', 'enduring', 'enter', 'future', 'genesis', 'god', 'governing', 'idleness', 'jesus', 'john', 'limited', 'mean', 'nature', 'noting', 'ongoing', 'reflecting', 'rest', 'result', 's', 'satisfaction', 'sense', 'single', 'state', 'upholding', 'weariness', 'worth']

 ### Logs
-- Attempt 1 BHT: God's rest in Hebrews 4:4 does not refer to a temporary rest, but rather an enduring rest that started with the completion of creation and continues into the future.
-This rest is not born out of fatigue or idleness, but rather it is the constant upholding and governing of all things.
-It is important to note that God's rest does not mean a complete cessation of creative activity, as Jesus affirms in John 5:17.
-The seventh day of God's rest is still ongoing, not limited to a 24-hour period.
-It is a rest that transcends time and symbolizes God's delight and satisfaction in His works.
+- Attempt 1 BHT: God's rest in Hebrews 4:4 is not a rest borne out of weariness or idleness, but rather a continuance in upholding and governing, which began with Creation.
+This rest is not limited to a single day, but an enduring rest that believers will enter into in the future.
+It is important to note that God's rest does not mean absolute rest from all creative activity, as Jesus points out in John 5:17.
+Instead, it is a state of calm contemplation and delight in the works He has done.
+This understanding of God's rest is supported by Genesis 2:2, which states that God rested from His works, and by the fact that His rest is still ongoing.
-- 🔄 Hebrews 4:4 (attempt 1, 107 words, 35.94% quotes quality score: 2.067609055482828, V2 normalized quality score: 60.09, commentator tiers 1-3: 41.18%, 30.49%, 28.33%)
+- 🔄 Hebrews 4:4 (attempt 1, 116 words, 42.25% quotes quality score: 2.1129560480264518, V2 normalized quality score: 61.6, commentator tiers 1-3: 37.44%, 29.04%, 33.52%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: God's rest, mentioned in Hebrews 4:4, is not a temporary rest but a continuous state that began with the completion of creation and continues even now.
-This rest is characterized by God's upholding and governing of all things, not a cessation of creative activity.
-It is an ongoing rest that symbolizes His delight and satisfaction in His works.
-This rest is not limited to a specific 24-hour period, but rather transcends time.
-Jesus affirms that God's rest does not exclude Him from His works, as stated in John 5:17.
+- Attempt 2 BHT: God's rest, mentioned in the Bible, is not a result of fatigue or idleness.
+It is a continuation of God's governing and upholding, which began with Creation.
+This rest is not confined to a single day but is ongoing, a rest that believers will enter into in the future.
+It should be noted that God's rest does not mean ceasing from all creative activity.
+Rather, it signifies a state of contentment and satisfaction with His works.
+This understanding is supported by Genesis 2:2 and Jesus' words in John 5:17.
-- 🔄 Hebrews 4:4 (attempt 2, 90 words, 40.68% quotes quality score: 1.968817715562856, V2 normalized quality score: 56.8, commentator tiers 1-3: 41.59%, 30.61%, 27.8%)
+- 🔄 Hebrews 4:4 (attempt 2, 90 words, 40.98% quotes quality score: 1.906319038654104, V2 normalized quality score: 54.73, commentator tiers 1-3: 39.0%, 27.69%, 33.3%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: God's rest, mentioned in the commentary, should not be understood as a temporary rest after creation, but as an enduring rest that God's people will enter.
-It is not a rest due to fatigue or idleness, but rather the continued upholding and governing of all things.
-The seventh day of God's rest is ongoing, not limited to a 24-hour period.
-This rest symbolizes God's delight and satisfaction in His works, and it is not an absence of creative activity.
-Jesus affirms this in John 5:17, showing that God is still at work.
+- Attempt 3 BHT: God's rest in Hebrews 4:4 should not be understood as a result of weariness or idleness.
+Rather, it is the continuous upholding and governing of creation initiated at the beginning.
+This rest is not confined to a single day but rather endures, into which believers will eventually enter.
+It is important to note that God's rest does not imply a complete cessation of creative activity, as Jesus clarifies in John 5:17.
+Overall, God's rest signifies a state of satisfaction and delight in His works.
-- 🔄 Hebrews 4:4 (attempt 3, 95 words, 41.67% quotes quality score: 2.0351782449380442, V2 normalized quality score: 59.01, commentator tiers 1-3: 42.86%, 28.99%, 28.15%)
+- 🔄 Hebrews 4:4 (attempt 3, 85 words, 38.33% quotes quality score: 1.9152225491940433, V2 normalized quality score: 55.02, commentator tiers 1-3: 42.33%, 29.11%, 28.56%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: God's rest, mentioned in the provided quotes, should not be understood as a temporary or idle rest.
-Instead, it is an enduring rest that commenced at the completion of creation and continues to this day.
-This rest signifies God's ongoing upholding and governing of everything He made.
-It is not a total cessation of creative activity, as Jesus affirms.
-The seventh day of God's rest is still ongoing, and it signifies His delight and satisfaction in His works.
-This rest transcends time, symbolizing the eternal nature of God's rest.
+- Attempt 4 BHT: God's rest should not be mistaken as a result of exhaustion or inactivity.
+Rather, it is the ongoing upholding and governing of creation since its inception.
+This enduring rest, into which believers will eventually enter, is not limited to a specific day, but rather a continuous state.
+It is important to note that God's rest does not mean a complete cessation of creative activity, but rather a tranquil contemplation of His works.
+This understanding of God's rest is evident in Genesis 2:2 and emphasized by Jesus in John 5:17.
-- 🔄 Hebrews 4:4 (attempt 4, 93 words, 38.6% quotes quality score: 1.990645167434147, V2 normalized quality score: 57.53, commentator tiers 1-3: 39.49%, 30.36%, 30.15%)
+- 🔄 Hebrews 4:4 (attempt 4, 90 words, 40.32% quotes quality score: 1.8913757700446694, V2 normalized quality score: 54.23, commentator tiers 1-3: 38.84%, 29.27%, 31.89%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: God's rest, described in the commentary, is not a temporary or idle rest.
-Rather, it is an enduring state that began after the completion of creation and continues to this day.
-This rest represents God's ongoing upholding and governing of all things.
-It is not a complete cessation of creative activity, as affirmed by Jesus.
-The seventh day of God's rest is still ongoing, signifying His satisfaction and delight in His works.
-This rest transcends time, symbolizing the eternal nature of His rest.
+- Attempt 5 BHT: God's rest is not a result of weariness or idleness; rather, it is the continuous upholding and governing that began with Creation.
+This rest is not limited to a single day, but an enduring state that believers will enter into in the future.
+It's worth noting that God's rest does not mean a complete cessation of creative activity, as confirmed by Jesus in John 5:17.
+Genesis 2:2 attests to the ongoing nature of God's rest, reflecting a deep sense of satisfaction and delight in what He has accomplished.
-- 🔄 Hebrews 4:4 (attempt 5, 86 words, 36.36% quotes quality score: 1.9520192793597773, V2 normalized quality score: 56.25, commentator tiers 1-3: 38.69%, 31.76%, 29.55%)
+- 🔄 Hebrews 4:4 (attempt 5, 90 words, 38.1% quotes quality score: 2.1147862183159507, V2 normalized quality score: 61.66, commentator tiers 1-3: 39.1%, 28.51%, 32.39%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-- ✅ Hebrews 4:4 bht prompt v0.8 (93 words, 38.6% quotes)
+- ✅ Hebrews 4:4 bht prompt v0.8 (90 words, 38.1% quotes)
-- quality score: 1.990645167434147, V2 normalized quality score: 57.53, commentator tiers 1-3: 39.49%, 30.36%, 30.15%)
+- quality score: 2.1147862183159507, V2 normalized quality score: 61.66, commentator tiers 1-3: 39.1%, 28.51%, 32.39%)